Russian River Cruise, St Petersburg to Moscow on Viking Cruises Waterways of the Tsars Cruise

 Paint your Own Russian Matryoshka Doll

-While Mandrogy was not our cup of tea (or shot of vodka), full time travellers have no baggage allowance for souvenirs or trinkets.
-There was a silver lining to this little settlement – the traditional Russian Banya.
+While Mandrogy was not our cup of tea, there was a silver lining to this little settlement – the traditional Russian Banya.

 Experience a Russian Banya

 The banya is one of those quintessentially Russian experiences.
 One of the oldest Russian traditions dating back centuries.
 A tradition that has not lost its appeal and is still popular today.

 Essentially the banya is a steam room or sauna where water is poured over hot rocks to create steam with temperatures often exceeding 93ºC.
 However, the banya comes with a little more ceremony than your average steam room or sauna.

 Specific brooms are used in the banya called veniks.
 These are usually bunches of birch or oak branches which are dipped into cold water in the sweltering steam room.
 They are then smacked briskly over the body.